 Incredible, high-resolution magnified vision and bright, shadowless-light makes all the difference for creative people doing precision work.
 Whether your passion is quilting, jewelry-making, beadwork, needlework, sewing, miniatures, woodwork or any fine detail activity, CraftOptics magnifying eyeglasses will help you see amazing detail AND do so with good posture to help eliminate eye and back strain.

 Questions?
 Give us a call at 888 444 7728 or learn more in our FAQ section here: FAQs

-Learn more about our WOW Package here: WOW
+Learn more about our WOW Package (magnifying eyeglasses and light) here: WOW

 For more on the subject, please see this slideshow on ergonomics: ERGONOMICS